 1. What is real-time accounting used for?

-• It is used to record business transactions as they happen, for better control and faster reports.
+- It is used to record business transactions as they happen, one of the main benefits of real-time accounting system vs backlog for tax purposes.

 2. Is real-time accounting better for taxes?

-• Yes, it helps file accurate returns and avoids fines or delays.
+- Yes, it helps file accurate returns and avoids fines or delays, highlighting the benefits of a real-time accounting system for tax purposes compared to a backlog.

 3. Can small businesses use real-time accounting software?